 The decision to lease vs. buy a car can rest on factors like total costs, annual mileage, and the urge to drive the latest model every few years.

 Need help saving for a car, purchased or leased?
-A money-tracking app like SoFi Relay can help.
+A money-tracking app like SoFi Insights can help.

 Keep tabs on your cash flow and spending habits, and get credit score updates, at no cost.